Sticky particles and the pressureless Euler equations in one spatial dimension: Introduction

-We would like to express our gratitude to Sean Paul for inquiring for a good reason as to why the entropy inequality \be (v(x,t)-v(y,t))(x-y)\le\frac{1}{t}(x-y)^2 \ee holds when $V\equiv W\equiv 0$ (for $\rho_t$ almost every $x,y\in \R$ and Lebesgue almost every $t>0$).
-In trying to answer to his question, we were lead to the quantitative sticky particle property \eqref{QSPP} and subsequently to the entropy inequality \eqref{entropy}.
-We also would like to thank Wilfrid Gangbo, Pierre-Emmanuel Jabin, Robert Kohn, and Zhenfu Wang for their helpful remarks.
+The outline of this paper is as follows.
+In section \ref{StickyParticleSect}, we use the solutions of \eqref{NewtonSystem} to design sticky particle trajectories $\gamma_1,\dots,\gamma_N$ as mentioned above.
+In section \ref{PathSpaceSect}, we recast weak solution pairs of \eqref{EP1} and \eqref{EP2} as probability measures on the space of continuous paths; see also \cite{Hynd} for how we treated the particular case $ W\equiv 0$.
+Then in section \ref{CompactSect}, we prove Theorem \ref{mainThm}.
+Finally, we would like to express our gratitude to Sean Paul for inquiring for a good reason as to why the entropy inequality \be (v(x,t)-v(y,t))(x-y)\le\frac{1}{t}(x-y)^2 \ee holds when $W\equiv 0$.
+In trying to answer to his question, we were lead to the quantitative sticky particle property \eqref{QSPP} and subsequently to the entropy inequality \eqref{entropy} and Theorem \ref{mainThm}.